 Students will create their own piece of theatre based on a stimulus.
 They will keep a log of the process and evaluate the work they do.
-It can be a mixture of written work, pictures/diagrams or videos.
+It can be a mixture of written work, pictures or diagrams.
+This log will then be submitted to AQA along with a video of their devised performance.